fdq09eca/asc-remake/_posts/2019-01-24-Teaching-Cases-Invisible-Trade.md

   - url: /assets/old_images/testrun_subject3.jpg
     image_path: /assets/old_images/testrun_subject3.jpg
     title: "Test-run participants working on the given mission."
+toc: true
+toc_label: "Invisible Trade test run"
 ---

-We had successfully run a pilot test for the teaching cases invisible trade.
+We had successfully run a pilot test for the teaching case invisible trade.
 The objectives of the pilot test are the following:

 1. Examining the validity of the designated games
 2. Testing whether the games successfully deliver the main intuition to the subjects.